Bringing Together Young And Old To Ease The Isolation Of Rural Life

 Previous studies in other communities show that an older mentor can help children in all kinds of ways, like improving their academic performance, increasing their awareness and self-confidence and even reducing their risk of drug use.

 Surveys by the Northland Foundation show that 85% of children and youth participating in AGE to age across Northeastern Minnesota say they have created new friendships with their peers and adults, says Haglin.
-And all the adults who participate in the program say it has increased interactions between older adults and youth in their community
+And all the adults who participate in the program say it has increased interactions between older adults and youth in their community.

 And for the older adults, says Meld, the chance to help kids gives them a sense of purpose.